PixelStoriesEngine/pixel-stories-docs/src/content/docs/getting-started.md

 title: Getting Started
 description: Getting started with Pixel Stories
 ---
 Pixel Stories is a game engine designed specifically for story-driven adventures games.
-Our engine lives in the web as a web-application.
-Follow this link to jump right into the engine! <a href="https://app.pixelstories.io" target="_blank">Pixel Stories Engine</a>.
+Our game engine can be launched in any modern web browser.
+Right now the application is free for early access users.
+You can jump right into the engine <a href="https://app.pixelstories.io" target="_blank">here</a>!

 ## Basic Tutorial

 The basic tutorial will get you familiar with the engine's interface and basic tasks.
 It covers creating a map with terrain and objects, adding animations and actors, as well as a bit of the event system.
-Start here if it's your first time using Pixel Stories!
-[Start basic tutorial](../tutorials/basic-pixel-stories).
+Start with the [basic tutorial](../tutorials/basic) if it's your first time using Pixel Stories.

+## Early Access Note

+The Pixel Stories game engine is in early development.
+As an early user, you may encounter bugs or unexpected errors.
+Please report any bugs, feedback, or suggestions you have through our [Google form](https://forms.gle/76x3G1mkUQpKvbG7A).
+Thank you and we appreciate your support as an early adopter!